A theoretical physics FAQ

 Minor changes/additions to old topics are not indicated.

-New is also the Thermal Interpretation FAQ with a discussion of my own thermal interpretation of quantum mechanics.
+New (as of January 2014) is also the Thermal Interpretation FAQ with a discussion of my own thermal interpretation of quantum mechanics.

 ``Consider everything, and keep the good.''